 What is the Don’t Wait Fund?

-Sam Clarke cycled 4,765 miles across Europe and raised nearly £20,000 for Alport UK.
+Sam Clarke cycled 4,765 miles across Europe and with Gift Aid raised £23,500 for Alport UK.
 Living with Alport Syndrome himself, Sam set up this special fund as part of his Fighting Failure Challenge to inspire others living with Alport Syndrome to set themselves their own challenge.

 Sam wants to inspire others with Alport Syndrome to keep positive and experience the value of setting oneself a new challenge such as a new type of exercise, learning a new sport or trying a new activity.